 The techniques used are dependent upon the level to which the water table is to be lowered.
 We are then able to the flow volume of the water to be removed, the geology and topography at the site, the site layout and construction programme constraints.

 OGI commonly use a combination of the two methods mentioned above to design groundwater control systems suitable for any construction project.

 Wet, unstable soil makes the ground to be excavated difficult to work with, and difficult and expensive to remove from site.
 This creates an unpleasant, sometimes dangerous working environment.
 The net result is usually lost time and added cost to the project.

-If OGI is employed at the start of a project these issues can be planned for and avoided by designing a groundwater control system tailored to the ground conditions observed on site.
+If OGI is employed at the start of a project these issues can be planned for and avoided by designing a dewatering system tailored to the ground conditions observed on site.

 OGI’s designs use the most appropriate drilling and pumping methods for the job.
 These may include wellpoints, borehole pumps, suction pumps, ejectors pumps or sump pumps.